RahulSinghazm/How-to-install-Git/README.md

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 – The Git website
-* Instructions for Windows
+* Installing for Windows
-* Instructions for Mac
+* Installing for Mac
-* Instructions for Linux
+* Installing for Linux

 # Installing Git on Linux
 Determine on which Linux distribution your system is based on.
 See List of Linux distributions – Wikipedia for a list.
 Most Linux systems – including Ubuntu – are Debian-based.